 Orot and Kelim

 Some of the most important concepts in Kabbalah are Orot (“lights”) and Kelim (“vessels”).
 In Kabbalah, “light” is a metaphor for Divine emanation.
 Keli (singular of kelim), simply speaking, is something that holds that spiritual light, as a vessel would.
-Actually, a “vessel” is a spiritual information processing system—it received the “information” (i.e., the light or emanation) in, processes it (i.e., measures how much of this light can be passed on to the next level and how much must be retained), and outputs the measure of light such that the level immediately “below” (i.e., further removed from the source) can absorb and process.
+Actually, a “vessel” is a spiritual information processing system—it receives the “information” (i.e., the light or emanation), processes it (i.e., measures how much of this light can be passed on to the next level and how much must be retained), and outputs the measure of light such that the level immediately “below” (i.e., further removed from the source) can absorb and process.
 Another useful metaphor for a keli is a color glass.
-When the white light goes through a color glass, most of the spectrum is absorbed with only a narrow band of the spectrum representing the specific color of the glass being let through.
+When the white light goes through a colored glass, most of the spectrum is absorbed, with only a narrow band of the spectrum representing the specific color of the glass being let through.
 Similarly, a keli absorbs (or holds) most of the light that shines into it, allowing only a small measure of this light to pass through.

 As mentioned above, a week has no physical counterpart.
 No physical phenomenon is associated with a period of seven days.
 Thus, a week is not an event per se.
-Days, on the other hand, mark physical events—passing of one revolution of the earth around its axis after another.
+Days, on the other hand, mark physical events—the passing of one revolution of the earth around its axis after another.
 These events—days—fill a week, which is comprised of days, as they fill a container or a vessel—keli.
-We can say, therefore, that by counting weeks, we count kelim (vessels), whereas, by counting days, we count orot (lights).
+We can say, therefore, that by counting weeks, we count kelim (vessels), whereas by counting days, we count orot (lights).

 Two Systems—the Tetragrammaton and the Sefirot